Careers360 Logo

 The power of accommodation is the ability of an eye to focus near and far objects clearly and make the image on the retina by adjusting its focal length.
 However, the focal length of the eye lens cannot be decreased below a certain minimum limit.

 Q.2.
 A person with a myopic eye cannot see objects beyond 1.2 m distinctly.
-What should be the type of the corrective lens used to restore proper vision?
+What should be the type the corrective lens used to restore proper vision?

 Answer: